shanep/CS452/README.md

 - [pthreads](https://hpc-tutorials.llnl.gov/posix/)
 - [lcov](https://github.com/linux-test-project/lcov)

+## Fedora

+Fedora 38+ has google test available as a package.
+You can install it with `gtest` and `gtest-devel`.
+If google test is not installed locally this project will download it dynamically.
+You will also want to install `libasan` to take advantage of address sanitizers.

 ## Quick Start

 Use one of the configure scripts to setup the project.

-- configure - for a default release build no optimizations
+- configure - for a default release build
 - configure-coverage - for a code coverage build
   - run with `make coverage`
+- configure-debug - for a debug build
-- configure-debug-as - for a debug build with address sanitizer
+- configure-sanitize - for a build linked to address sanitizer

 Then change into the build directory `cd build` and run `make` to build the project and tests.
 The program and tests will be located in the build directory.